larryhastings/starvote/README.md

 ### Ties

-The good news is, STAR Voting elections rarely result in a tie in the real world.
+STAR Voting elections rarely result in a tie in the real world.
 But ties can still happen.
 The good news is, STAR Voting has a sensible, thorough protocol on how to break a tie.
-The bad news is, not all ties are breakable--some ties genuinely represent the ambivalent will of the voters.
+The bad news is, not all ties are breakable--some ties genuinely represent the indecisive will of the voters.

 **starvote** gives you control over how to break ties in elections, through the `tiebreaker` parameter to `election` and the election-specific